Kalpa08/ConeZen/example_input/README.md

     * `theta_s (θ_s) in degrees`: **0**
     * `Energy of the intersection point, E_X (Hartree)`: **0**

 5. Follow the remaining prompts to visualize and save the results.
-The output should match the bifurcating sloped topography described in the paper.
+The output should match the peaked single path topography described in the paper.